--3 Expands the usage of noncompetitive grant funds to include payment for costs incurred to identify sources of foods or to process those foods.
+Expands the usage of noncompetitive grant funds to include payment for costs incurred to identify sources of foods or to process those foods.
 Expands the types of entities that may receive competitive grant funds to include in-state food producers including farmers, ranchers, and seafood harvesters.
 Clarifies ODE may enter into agreements with state, regional, or community partners for the payment of administrative costs.
 Requires ODE ensure that training, in addition to technical assistance and resources, are provided to potential grant applicants and recipients.
-Removes the requirement for ODE to enter into an agreement with ODA for ODA to train food producers and processors on the program, to distribute funding for infrastructure and equipment, and to distribute funding to incentivize selling food surpluses at reduced cost.
-Removes the requirement for ODE to enter into an agreement with the Higher Education Coordinating Commission to allow the Oregon State University Extension Service to coordinate training, research, regional support, online resources, and other resources for potential grant applicants and recipients.
-Changes total appropriation from \$8.5 million to \$5 million, and specifies that: \$3.799 million is expended for procurement grants, \$898,000 is expended for education grants, \$60,000 is expended for the Farm-to-School Program impact evaluation, \$143,000 is expended for technical assistance, training, and resources, and \$100,000 is expended for administrative costs.
+Removes the requirement for ODE to enter into an agreement with the Oregon Department of Agriculture (ODA) for ODA to train food producers and processors on the program, to distribute funding for infrastructure and equipment, and to distribute funding to incentivize selling food surpluses at reduced cost.